Fantastic Fiction: A Golden Age of Young Adult Science Fiction?

 Teenage Boy Sitting on Lying Tree Trunk and Reading Book” by Mizuno K.

 In 2001 however there was a whisper of change.
 The big book in the UK that year, being handed from fan to fan, was Philip Reeve’s Mortal Engines, a far future novel which had economics, ecology, history, politics, and freaking moving cities!
-[2] We were off, with editors suddenly keen to find science fiction for teenagers.
+[Note 2] We were off, with editors suddenly keen to find science fiction for teenagers.
 Oisin McGann published The Gods and Their Machines (post colonialism, 2005) and The Harvest Tide Project (an alien culture of shape-changers, 2013); Nnedi Okorofor’s Zahra the Windseeker (planetary romance) came out in 2005, and The Shadow Speaker (post-genocide eco fiction) in 2007.
-Adam Rex, The True Meaning of Smek Day (alien invasion, 2007) [3]; Patrick Ness published The Knife of Letting Go (male only world, in deep trouble, 2008) and Suzanne Collins, The Hunger Games (resource scarce future, Big Propaganda, 2008).
+Adam Rex, The True Meaning of Smek Day (alien invasion, 2007) [Note 3]; Patrick Ness published The Knife of Letting Go (male only world, in deep trouble, 2008) and Suzanne Collins, The Hunger Games (resource scarce future, Big Propaganda, 2008).
 The books were now coming out faster than I could read them.

 In 2006 the SFWA/Nebulas established the Andre Norton Award.
 You can’t set up an award unless there are titles to nominate.
 Although fantasy dominated, the science fiction nominations are steady.
 Fantasy dominates in the first decade, by the second it’s about 50%, and in 2022 science fiction outstrips fantasy (although it drops back to roughly even again after that).
 And science fiction for teens was becoming where you looked for new authors.
 The Lodestar, awarded at Worldcons for Young Adult sf and fantasy, is in its sixth year and its science fiction nominees are stellar: Tomi Adeyemi, Dhionnelle Clayton, Justina Ireland, Peadar O Guillin, Yoon Ha Lee, Naomi Kritzer, Darcie Little Badger, Xiran Jay Zhao, Charlie Jane Anders, and that’s without drifting into the authors who might be sf or might be fantasy, depending on how you look at things.
 This year, Naomi Kritzer appeared on both the Lodestar ballot and the Hugo ballot, scooping two Hugos.
 If you want to pursue new titles also keep an eye on the Ignyte and the BSFA nomination lists.